AlifSafwan01/retail-sales-analysis/README.md

 # Quantium Data Analytics Job Simulation - Data Preparation and Customer Analytics
-In this project simulation, I assigned as a part of Quantium's Retail Analytics team and have been approached by our client, the Category Manager for Chips, who want to better understand the types of customers who purchase chips and their purchasing behavior.
+In this project simulation, I was assigned to Quantium's Retail Analytics team.
+I was approached by our client, the Category Manager for Chips, who wants to better understand the types of customers who purchase chips and their purchasing behavior.

-The objective of this project is stated as below :-
+The objective of this project is as follows :-
 1. Analyze transaction and customer data to identify trends and inconsistencies.
 2. Develop metrics and examine sales drivers to gain insights into overall sales performance.
 3. Create visualizations and prepare findings to formulate a clear recommendation for the client's strategy.

 ## Customers and Transactions Data
-The data used in this projects as below :-
+The data used in this projects is as follows :-
 1. [Transaction Data](QVI_transaction_data.xlsx)

-In this data contains 8 variables and 264,836 observations :-
+This dataset contains 8 variables and 264,836 observations :-

 | Variable | Description |
 | --- | --- |